What do parts of speech mean in Russian? What parts of speech are there?

 • sign by action - participle (alluring);

-• if the word does not name an object, property or sign, but points to them - this is a pronoun (why, ours);
+• if a word does not name an object, properties or attribute, but points to them, it is a pronoun (why, our);

-• a sign of action, circumstances - adverb (for the first time, little, blindly).
+• sign of action, circumstances - adverb (for the first time, little, blindly).

-Independent and other parts of speech used in the Russian language are divided into permanent and variable.
-Adjectives, nouns, pronouns, numerals are subject to declension. verb and its derivatives conjugate.
+Independent and other parts of speech used in the Russian language are divided into constant and variable.
+Adjectives, nouns, pronouns, numerals are subject to declension.
+Verb and its derivatives are conjugated.

 • shaping - the grammatical meaning changes (table - on the table);

-• word formation is changing lexical meaning(top - top).
+• word formation - changes lexical meaning(top – at the top).

 The significant part of speech that remains unchanged is the adverb (on the side, now, always).

 Some words may belong different speech groups.
-The word "everything", depending on what context is in the sentence, acts as one of the four parts of speech.
-Let's take a look at examples of sentences:
+The word “everything,” depending on the context in the sentence, acts as one of the four parts of speech.
+Let's look at example sentences:

 The whole lake is covered with ice - indicates a sign, is a pronoun.

-You are still learning - answers the detailed question when ?, a synonym for the adverb constantly.
+You're still learning - answers the detailed question when?, a synonym for the adverb constantly.

-Every day it gets dark earlier - it emphasizes the constancy of growth, it performs the functions of a particle.
+Every day it gets darker earlier - it emphasizes the constancy of the increase, fulfilling the functions of a particle.

 We nevertheless lifted a heavy load - a union, a synonym nonetheless.

 What part of speech a word is is sometimes determined intuitively by meaning.
-"Milk glass on the floor" and " broken glass took it to the trash."
-Glass in the first sentence is a verb, in the second - a noun.
+"Milk glass on the floor" and " broken glass threw it in the trash."
+In the first phrase glass is a verb, in the second - a noun.

 Morphological analysis

-Full grammatical description of the word form called morphological parsing.
-The belonging of the word to the group, its properties and functions in the sentence are determined.
-For independent parts we will give examples of speech:
+Complete grammatical characteristics of the word form called morphological analysis.
+The belonging of a word to a group, its properties and functions in a sentence are determined.
+For independent parts Here are some examples of speech:

 Let’s take the word “pillar” for analysis.

-• determine belonging: ask the question what?
-Therefore, it is a noun;
+• we determine belonging: we ask the question what?
+Therefore - a noun;

-• examine the state: a pillar is a common name inanimate objects.
-Hence, the common noun is inanimate;
+• Let's examine the condition: pillar is the common name inanimate objects.
+This means that the common noun is inanimate;

-• indicate the gender of the independent part of speech, according to the rules (male) and the form of declension - 2nd cl;
+• We indicate the gender of the independent part of speech, according to the rules (masculine) and the form of declension - 2nd cl;

-• show the number of objects - the singular number of the nominative case;
+• We show the number of objects - singular nominative case;

-• significance in the sentence - the main or minor member.
+• significance in a sentence - the main or minor member.

-1. Let's determine what part of speech is represented by the word "for the first time".
+1. Let’s determine which part of speech is represented by the word “for the first time.”
 The word form gives the concept of the time of what is happening (when?).
-It cannot be converted.
-This means that this adverb does not change, it performs the function of a circumstance.
-Minor member suggestions.
+It cannot be transformed.
+This means that this adverb does not change and performs the function of an adverb.
+Minor member offers.

 2. Know (what to do?).
-Verb, infinitive, 1st conjugation, transitive, imperfective, indicative mood.
-Offer membership is determined by context.
+Verb, infinitive, 1st conjugation, transitive, imperfective, indicative.
+Membership in a sentence is determined by context.

 We study independent parts of speech

-If we give a simple definition of what an independent part is, then we can say that this is a designation of a property, quality or action of an object, which loses its meaning without the use of significant words.
+If we give a simple definition of what an independent part is, then we can say that it is a designation of the property, quality or action of an object, which loses its meaning without using significant words.

-The parts of speech are construction material language, and each of them has its own characteristics and functions that help a person to coherently and beautifully express his thoughts.
-There is a special science that studies parts of speech in Russian - it is called morphology.
-Every 4th grade student should understand what it is.
+Parts of speech are construction material language, and each of them has its own characteristics and functions that help a person express his thoughts coherently and beautifully.
+There is a special science that studies parts of speech in the Russian language - it is called morphology.
+Every 4th grade student should understand what this is.

-Parts of speech are such classes of words that are distinguished by the generality of their grammatical properties.
+Parts of speech are classes of words that are distinguished by the commonality of their grammatical properties.
 That is, those words whose properties are the same belong to the same part of speech.
 They have common morphological characteristics and syntactic features.

-In Russian, only ten parts of speech are distinguished.
+There are only ten parts of speech in the Russian language.
 Six of them are independent (their second name is significant), three are official and one more is special, this is an interjection.

-Independent parts of speech in without fail are members of a sentence, they can denote both the objects themselves and their attributes.
-This category includes adjectives, numerals and nouns, verbs, adverbs, pronouns.
+Independent parts of speech V mandatory are members of a sentence, they can denote both the objects themselves and their characteristics.
+This category includes adjectives, numerals and nouns, verbs, adverbs, and pronouns.

-At the same time, the interjection does not belong to any of these two categories, standing out in morphological structure language in a special place.
+At the same time, the interjection does not belong to any of these two categories, standing out in morphological structure language to a special place.

-The modern partial classification in Russian is based on the ancient tradition, although there were eight parts of speech.
+The modern partial-speech classification in the Russian language is still based on the ancient tradition, although there were eight parts of speech.
 IN different time in Russian grammars, from eight to fourteen parts of speech were distinguished.

 A table of parts of speech with examples will help you better understand the topic:

 Interjection part of the table is not .
-Examples of words related to this part of speech are − oh wow, uh.
+Examples of words related to this part of speech - oh, whoa, well.

-Parts of speech in Russian are also divided on the basis of variability.
-So, all service words, interjections and adverbs are invariable parts of speech.
-The rest belong to the category of inflected, that is, they have forms of inflection.
-Thus, on the basis of variability, parts of speech are divided into two equal groups - five in each.
+Parts of speech in the Russian language are also divided based on variability.
+So, all function words, interjection and adverb are unchangeable parts of speech.
+The rest belong to the category of inflected ones, that is, they have forms of inflection.
+Thus, based on variability, parts of speech are divided into two equal groups - five in each.

-All nationalities in Russian belong to such a part of speech as a noun, and only “Russian” is an adjective.
+All nationalities in the Russian language belong to such a part of speech as a noun, and only “Russian” is an adjective.

 What have we learned?

 Parts of speech are classes into which words are divided according to certain characteristics.
-There are five of them in Russian.
+There are five of them in the Russian language.
 There is also an internal classification of them according to several criteria.
-The first is the presence or absence of a value.
-Words can be independent and official, there is a separate interjection.
-The second sign is variability, that is, parts of speech are divided, respectively, into changeable and unchangeable.
+The first is the presence or absence of meaning.
+Words can be independent and auxiliary; there is a separate interjection.
+The second feature is changeability, that is, parts of speech are divided, respectively, into changeable and unchangeable.

-Parts of speech are groups of words united on the basis of the commonality of their features.
-The signs on the basis of which the division of words into parts of speech occurs are not uniform for different groups words.
+Parts of speech are groups of words united on the basis of common features.
+The features on the basis of which words are divided into parts of speech are not uniform for different groups words

-According to their role in the language, parts of speech are divided into independent and auxiliary parts.
+According to their role in language, parts of speech are divided into independent and auxiliary.

 Independent words can be divided into significant and pronominal.
-Significant words name objects, signs, actions, relations, quantity, and pronominal words indicate objects, signs, actions, relations, quantity, without naming them and being substitutes for significant words in a sentence (cf .: table - he, convenient - such, easy - so, five - how many).
-Pronominal words form separate part speech is a pronoun.
+Significant words name objects, signs, actions, relationships, quantity, and pronominal words indicate objects, signs, actions, relationships, quantity, without naming them and being substitutes for significant words in a sentence (cf.: table - it, convenient - like that, easy - like that, five - how many).
+Pronominal words form separate part speech - pronoun.

-Significant words are divided into parts of speech, taking into account the following features:
+Significant words are divided into parts of speech taking into account the following characteristics:

-• 3) syntactic behavior (syntactic functions and syntactic links).
+• 3) syntactic behavior (syntactic functions and syntactic connections).

-There are at least five significant parts of speech: a noun, an adjective, a numeral (a group of names), an adverb and a verb.
+There are at least five significant parts of speech: noun, adjective, numeral (group of nouns), adverb and verb.

-Thus, parts of speech are lexical and grammatical classes of words, i.e., classes of words distinguished taking into account their generalized meaning, morphological features and syntactic behaviour.
+Thus, parts of speech are lexico-grammatical classes of words, i.e. classes of words identified taking into account their generalized meaning, morphological features and syntactic behavior.

-There are 10 parts of speech, grouped into three groups:
+There are 10 parts of speech, combined into three groups:

 • 1.
 Independent parts of speech: noun, adjective, numeral, pronoun, verb, adverb.

 • 2.
-Service parts of speech: preposition, union, particle.
+Functional parts of speech: preposition, conjunction, particle.

 • 3.
 Interjection.

-The modern Russian language has a large number morphological variant forms.
-Some of them settled in literary language, are recognized as normative, while others are perceived as speech errors.
-Shape options can be associated with different meanings words.
-The forms may also vary. stylistic coloring.
+Modern Russian language has a large number morphological variant forms.
+Some of them have established themselves in literary language, are recognized as normative, while others are perceived as speech errors.
+Form variations may be related to different meanings words.
+Also, variant forms may vary. stylistic coloring.
 Variants of forms associated with the categories of gender and number can also be stylistically colored.

-Morphology - (Greek "morphe" - form, "logos" - science, word) - a section of grammar in which words are studied as parts of speech.
-And that means studying common values and changing words.
-Words can change by gender, number, case, person, etc. For example, a noun denotes an object and changes in numbers and cases, an adjective denotes a sign of an object and changes in genders, numbers and cases.
+Morphology - (Greek “morphe” - form, “logos” - science, word) - a section of grammar in which words are studied as parts of speech.
+And this means studying general values and changing words.
+Words can change by gender, number, case, person, etc. For example, a noun denotes an object and changes according to numbers and cases, an adjective denotes a characteristic of an object and changes according to gender, number and cases.
 But, there are words that do not change, for example, prepositions, conjunctions and adverbs.

-In speech, independent and auxiliary words perform different work.
-In a sentence, independent words, naming objects, their signs, actions, etc., play the role of members of the sentence, and service words most often serve to communicate independent words.
+In speech, independent and function words perform different jobs.
+In a sentence, independent words, naming objects, their characteristics, actions, etc., act as members of the sentence, and auxiliary words most often serve to communicate independent words.

 Noun

-A noun is an independent significant part of speech that combines words that:
+A noun is an independent significant part of speech, combining words that:

 • 1) have a generalized meaning of objectivity and answer the questions who? or what?;

-• 2) are proper or common nouns, animate or inanimate, have a permanent gender and non-permanent (for most nouns) signs of number and case;
+• 2) are proper or common nouns, animate or inanimate, have a constant gender sign and inconsistent (for most nouns) number and case signs;

-• 3) in the proposal most often act as subjects or additions, but can be any other members of the proposal.
+• 3) in a sentence they most often act as subjects or objects, but can be any other members of the sentence.

-A noun is a part of speech, in the selection of which the grammatical features of words come to the fore.
+A noun is a part of speech, when highlighted, the grammatical features of words come to the fore.
 As for the meaning of nouns, this is the only part of speech that can mean anything: an object (table), a person (boy), an animal (cow), a sign (depth), an abstract concept (conscience), an action (singing) , relation (equality).
-In terms of meaning, these words are united by the fact that you can ask them the question who? or what?; this, in fact, is their objectivity.
+From the point of view of meaning, these words are united by the fact that they can be asked the question who? or what?; This, in fact, is their objectivity.

 Adjective